van-essa/Battleships-Game-Project/README.md

 ## Features
 ### Existing Features
-The usera has to enter their name first.
+The user has to enter their name first.

 ![](images/entername.png)